 Retention is not a function of marketing, although it’s a measuring stick.
 Retention is a function of “experience.”
 In other words, what type of “experience” is the child having at school?
 What type of “experience” are the parents having in their interactions with teachers, administration, and other parents?
 Does the “experience” prove the marketing?
 Do we, as schools, “walk the talk?”

 Will parents “pay” for an experience which engages and energizes them?
 ABSOLUTELY!
-School administrators cringe when they hear that parents can’t pay for tuition, yet will pay for the Disney vacation, the cruise, or the big game tickets (and being a Pittsburgh native, let me tell you – we understand our sports teams).
+School administrators cringe when they hear that parents can’t pay for tuition, yet will pay for the family vacation, the cruise, or the big game tickets (and being a Pittsburgh native, let me tell you – we understand our sports teams).
 Parents today are “all about ‘The Experience.'”

 If you lead a Catholic school, as Catholic Schools Week approaches (which will be the topic of next week’s article), think about the experience your current students and parents are enjoying at your school.
 If you lead a Christian school or a school that espouses another faith tradition, or a private school that carries on the traditions of its founder or founders, think about the experience you are offering to your school’s parent community – not simply the children.
 If they’re “thrilled” (which is a very important word) about the experience, their “Word of Mouth Marketing” will be more valuable than any ad campaign you can imagine.
-And you get a double-bonus…you not only retain them in your school, but they become ambassadors for your school’s marketing efforts, and you don’t have to spend money on a marketing campaign that may be significantly less effective than the recommendation of raving fan of your school.
+And you get a double-bonus…you not only retain them in your school, but they become ambassadors for your school’s marketing efforts, and you don’t have to spend money on a marketing campaign that may be significantly less effective than the recommendation of raving fans of your school.

 If current students and parents are not enjoying the experience of being educated at your school, that may be the origin of enrollment issues your school may be experiencing.